Thomson Reuters

 Pbs: The President's Cabinet: Choosing the Right Members (Lesson Plan)

-A lesson that involves pupils in explaining the confirmation process of presidential appointees by testing the system of checks and balances and the separation of powers.
+A lesson that involves students in explaining the confirmation process of presidential appointees by testing the system of checks and balances and the separation of powers.
 The lesson also requires students to simulate the confirmation...

 Illinois Institute of Technology